shreyarora-jhgs/Solar-PV-Dashboard/README.md

 python -m http.server 8000
 in terminal

+OR Just run the program directly from files into google chrome

 Step 6:

 Open up the files app and open the HTML with google chrome